davekinkead/thesis/chapters/01/chapter.coffee.md

 So now we are here at the subject of my thesis -- philosophical method.

-1000 words on Ch2 -- methodological plurality
+1000 words on Ch2 -- Philosophy & Computation

-1000 words on Ch3 -- digital philosophy
+1000 words on Ch3 -- Simulation as Argument

-1000 words on Ch4 -- simulation as argument
+1000 words on Ch4 -- On Computing and Knowing

 1000 words on Ch5 -- demonstration of computational generation of data for complex phenomenon

-1000 words on Ch6 -- demonstration of modelling political theory (introduce aesthetics of argument)
+1000 words on Ch6 -- demonstration of modelling epistemological claims (applied philosophy, greater use of aesthetics of argument)

-1000 words on Ch7 -- demonstration of modelling epistemological claims (applied philosophy, greater use of aesthetics of argument)
+1000 words on Ch7 -- Reason and Pursuadability

-1000 words on Ch 8 -- reflection on is this really philosophy
+1000 words on Ch 8 -- Is this philosophy?

 ---